Financial support from your university

 How do I claim a bursary?

-- In most cases, all you need to do to claim a bursary is make sure you agree to share your personal and financial information with your university or college when you fill in your Student Finance Application Form for government loans and grants.
-Your university or college will then use a service run by the Student Loans Company to pay your bursary straight into your bank account.
-If you or your parents have accidentally ticked the box under the Student’s Declaration or Parents’ Declaration refusing to share your personal details and you want to change this, contact the appropriate Student Loans Company number below:
+In most cases, all you need to do is make sure you agree to share your personal and financial information with your university or college when you fill in your Student Finance Application Form for Government loans.
+The Student Loans Company will then tell your university or college your bank details and your bursary will arrive in your bank account.

 When will my bursary be paid?